Zhabonchik/public-obsidian-vault-java-concurrency/docs/plugins/Encrypt.md

 title: "My Secret Page"
 encrypt: true
 password: "page-specific-password"
+encrypt_message: "Sorry, this one is only for my eyes,"
 ---
 This content will be encrypted and require a password to view.
 ```